durch/google-bigtable-postgres-fdw/README.md

 ### Usage

 You can use [gen.py]( google-bigtable-postgres-fdw/gen.py ) to generate some test data.
-Modify `gen.py` to adjust for the number of generated records, also modify the`column` key in the generated output as this needs be a `column familly` that **exists** in your Bigtable, running `python gen.py` outputs `test.sql`, which can be fed into PG. `WHERE` is evaluted on the PG side so be sure to grab what you need from BT.
+Modify `gen.py` to adjust for the number of generated records, also modify the`column` key in the generated output as this needs be a `column familly` that **exists** in your Bigtable, running `python gen.py` outputs `test.sql`, which can be fed into PG.

 ```
 psql -U postgres < test.sql